Trusted Criminal Defense Attorneys

 Possession can be charged in two ways.
 The Anti-Drug Abuse Act of 1988, Public Law.
 100-690[8], contains “User Accountability” requirements for the possession of personal use quantities of illegal drugs.
 The law is codified at 21 U.S.C. § 844a.

 In addition to potential criminal penalties, the “User Accountability” law holds users personally accountable by imposing civil penalties.
-Individuals convicted of possession can also be denied public housing assistance and student loans.
+Individuals convicted of possession of a Schedule 3 drug can also be denied public housing assistance and student loans.
 In some cases, prosecutors will use this law to punish minor drug offenders but don’t leave them with the stain of a criminal record that can impede their ability to support themselves or their families.

-The fine can be up to $10,000 but considers the individual’s income and assets so it doesn’t burden poor people with impossible fines.
+The fine can be up to $10,000, but the individual’s income and assets are considered, so it doesn’t burden poor people with impossible fines.

 Criminal Penalties